Finding a Parking lot in Venice

 A little bit further away there is Park Nethus/GMP.
 Price is 20 euro/24h.
 Attention!
 Price is from midnight to midnight.
 For shorter stays, it’s 2 euro/h.
 Google Maps

 Last but not least there is Venezia Tronchetto Parking at the Tronchetto Island.
-The price here is 21 euro/24 h, which makes it the cheapest parking in Venice.
+The price here is 21 euro/24 h.
 It’s a bit off the tourist trails but it rooms almost 4000 cars so in summer or around Carnival and other holidays when the other parking lots in Venice are full, it is still almost always possible to find a spot here.
 Google Maps

 This is not a very rational alternative.
 It’s unsafe and you’ll lose a lot of time.
 You’ll have to park far away from the center because all the streets in Mestre center and around the train station have blue lines, which means you will have to pay.
 The best bet is to park outside the city, but close to some bus or the excellent tram going from Favaro to Venice.